Frequently Asked Questions

 How do deposits work?

 Your deposit is like a retainer fee!
 It ensures your appointment slot for the month.
 The deposit fee is $150 and is non-refundable.
 This means, that even if you cancel your appointment in a timely manner, your deposit will not be refunded.
 Why?
-Because I’m a self-employed artist who not only works while at work, but works while at home.
-Tattooing is time consuming in and out of the shop and fortunately, your deposit is the compensation I get for working outside out of the shop.
+I’m a self-employed artist who not only works while at work, but works while at home.
+Tattooing is time consuming in and out of the shop and unfortunately, your deposit is the only compensation I get for working outside out of the shop.
 If you need to reschedule, I’m always open to rescheduling to a better date!

 How does the consent form work?